fiskWasTaken/php-steam-openid/README.md

 # Steam OpenID Authentication for PHP

+NB: This is a fork of xPaw's library.
+This variant is namespaced and object-oriented,

 A very minimalistic OpenID implementation that hardcodes it for Steam only, as using a generic OpenID library may do unnecessary steps of “discovering” OpenID servers, which will end up leaking your origin server address, and worse,